Dual Enrollment Events & Deadlines

 All plans are in progress, and students will be notified when their personalized plan is ready to view.
 We appreciate your patience.

-Dual Enrollment students who have earned at least 42 credit hours or more before the start of the Fall 2023 term will be able to register early during the two-week period that starts October 23, 2023.
+Dual Enrollment students who have earned at least 42 credit hours or more before the start of the Summer 2024 term will be able to register early during the two-week period that starts March 18, 2024.
 This early registration incentive applies to dual enrollment students who meet the credit-hour threshold and those participating in the Early College program.

 The Early College Program is for students whose goal is to graduate from high school with a diploma and a university-transfer Associate in Arts (A.A.) degree.
 Early College students must have previously applied for the program, met the qualifications, and been admitted.
 Due to the rigor and accelerated nature of this program, Early College students are eligible for priority registration.
 Not sure if you are an Early College student?
 Please inquire at your high school’s guidance department.

-Students who are eligible for Priority Registration will receive an emailed invitation from EFSC to a registration event at their high school.
-Review all the sections of the accordion below for more details and links to registration events based at BPS high schools and at EFSC campuses.
+Students who are eligible for Priority Registration will receive an email notification letting them know they can self-register when online priority registration opens.
+Review all the sections of the accordion below for more details.

 Registration Process Overview

-Students should work with their school counselor to set academic goals for Spring Term 2024.
+Students should work with their school counselor before registration begins if possible to set academic goals.
 The number of courses, school schedule, and high school graduation requirements should be considered.
 Students are encouraged to use their EFSC myGPS Course Plan to assist with decisions.
 It's recommended the student complete the EFSC Registration Form with their counselor and obtain signatures at that time.
 That paper form will continue to be available through your school guidance office as a planning tool.

-IMPORTANT NOTE: To minimize any challenges as the new process is implemented for the first time, students will only be able to register one time during open registration for Spring Term 2024 courses.
+IMPORTANT NOTE: Students will only be able to register one time during open registration.
 This will allow for cross-checking by both the high school guidance departments and the college’s advising team.
-Once a schedule is created, changes will not be allowed except during the add/drop window from December 4-14.
+Once a schedule is created, changes will not be allowed except during the term's published Dual Enrollment add/drop window.
 This also ensures all dual enrollment students have the opportunity to register for classes that meet their academic goals.

-Dual enrolled students with an existing registration for Spring 2024 can make schedule changes with the approval of a high school counselor and with the assistance of an EFSC team member.
+During the Add/Drop period, dual enrolled students with an existing registration for Summer 2024 can make schedule changes with the approval of a high school counselor or in the case of home education, their parent, and with the assistance of an EFSC team member.
 IMPORTANT NOTES: Students must have a completed and signed Drop/Add Planning form to make any schedule changes.
 The EFSC Student Document Dropbox will no longer be used to request schedule changes.

-There are two options for students to add or drop a course from their schedule during the Dec.
-4-14 Dual Enrollment Add/Drop period.
+There will be two options for students to add or drop a course from their schedule during the April 29 - May 2, 2024 Dual Enrollment Summer Term Add/Drop period.

-Registration Support at High Schools: EFSC High School Outreach Advisors will be visiting high schools to assist students with registration changes.
+Registration Support at High Schools: EFSC High School Outreach Advisors will be visiting high schools to assist students with registration changes, with dates available later.

-Registration Support at EFSC Campuses: EFSC Enrollment staff will be available to assist students with self-registration on campus.
+Registration Support at EFSC Campuses: EFSC Enrollment staff will be available to assist students with registration changed on campus, with dates announced later.
 No appointment needed.

 Changing to Serve You Better